 Rick Mercer Report: Black Bear Research in Algonquin Park

 On February 24, 2009, Rick Mercer of the CBC's Rick Mercer Report joined Dr. Marty Obbard, Ministry of Natural Resources research scientist in Algonquin Park to study Algonquin’s black bear population.

 A Love of Birds: Doug Tozer's Bird Research

 The lakes, forests, and trails of Algonquin Park serve as a major research laboratory for approved researchers.
 Discover more about Doug Tozer, former Algonquin Park Naturalist, and current bird researcher with Trent University and the Ontario Ministry of Natural Resources and his "Love of Birds".
 To explore more about Algonquin Park as a location for research check The Science Behind Algonquin's Animals.

 Brook Trout Spawning in Algonquin Park

 Algonquin Park is home to the world's highest concentration of Brook Trout (Salvelinus fontinalis) lakes in the world.
-Watch as several fish spawn in Stringer Lake (a fish sanctuary) in the southern portion of the Park.
+Watch as several fish spawn in Algonquin Park during the late fall.
 Find out more about Brook Trout...

 Leave No Trace National Park Service (NPS) Video